01 of 09

 Other great dining bets include good sit-down restaurants, some with buffets, that feature Southern fare, steak and sausage sandwiches cooked in giant skillets, humungous pizzas at Lumber Jack's Pizza, and apple pies at the Spotlight Bakery.Continue to 7 of 9 below.

 Traditional Smoky Mountain artisans ply their trades in the park's Craftsman's Valley.
 The handmade goods are available for purchase.
 It is fascinating to watch the craftspeople at work, some of whom practice nearly lost skills.
 There are blacksmiths, candlemakers, leathersmiths, glass blowers, potters, and more.Continue to 8 of 9 below.

 On-site Accommodations at the DreamMore Resort

 The on-site DreamMore Resort features rooms that are spacious, comfortable, and offer family-friendly touches such as bunk beds and activities for children.
 The Song and Hearth restaurant, which includes buffet breakfasts and dinners, is quite good.

 The rates are reasonable and include benefits which can make staying at the resort a decent value: parking, shuttle to Dollywood and Splash Country, two-day Dollywood tickets offered for about the cost of a one-day pass, early admission to the park, and time saving devices that allow guests to make ride and show reservations and skip the lines at the parks.Continue to 9 of 9 below.

 09 of 09

 Attraction-Packed Water Park

-Unlike many theme parks, Dollywood's Splash Country water park is not included with admission to the theme park.
-However, it is nicely themed and loaded with slides and rides, including a water coaster, a bowl ride, a family raft ride, speed slides, and a huge interactive water play area.
+Dollywood's Splash Country water park is not included with admission to the theme park.
+Regardless, it is nicely themed and loaded with slides and rides, including a water coaster, a bowl ride, a family raft ride, speed slides, and an interactive water play area.